meg768/rpi-display/raspberry/README.md

 This assumes you are using the image 2015-05-05-raspbian-wheezy.img.
 You may find it here: https://www.raspberrypi.org/downloads/raspbian.
 This also assumes you have copied the image to a micro SD card.
 I used **Pi Filler** since I am using a Mac, but other options may be available for Windows users.
 This also assumes you have some kind of communication between your PC/Mac and your Raspberry.
-I used **Lan Scan Pro** for Mac to discover the IP address of your RPI.
+I used **Lan Scan Pro** for Mac to discover the IP address of the RPI.

 ## Connect to your RPI